adriayumi/ChemGenomics/README.md

 * yeast_pool_barcodes_info.tsv = Table containing barcode sequences and which mutated ORF they represent.
 File used in Levenshtein_distance_filtering Python notebook.
 * Violacein_DESeq2_analysis.Rmd = RStudio notebook with R code for differential abundance analysis of barcoded mutant yeast strains treated with violacein or DMSO, using DESeq2.
 * Violacein_DESeq2_analysis.nb.html = Html version of RStudio notebook with R code for differential abundance analysis of barcoded mutant yeast strains treated with violacein or DMSO, using DESeq2

+## Raw data

+Raw data (sequencing reads) used in this work is available at SRA with Accession number: PRJNA689872